ipeirotis/Troia-Web/README.md

 Deployment
 ----------

 It is convinient to add your ssh public key to ``authorized_keys`` on the destination host.

+You also have to prepare a configuration json file containing at least the following settings:

+    {
+        "db_user": "user",
+        "db_password": "password",
+        "db_name": "name",
+        "db_host": "host"
+    }

-There is a fabric script that does all deployment for you.
+The fabric script does all deployment work for you.
+It performs several different tasks.

+# Deployment of the Troia web site

 Just run the following:

-    fab deploy -H host -u username
+    fab deploy_web:confpath=path/to/conf.json -H host -u username

-For an update the Python's virtual environment use ``update_environment=True`` option:
+For an update of the Python's virtual environment use ``update_environment=True`` option:

+    fab deploy_web:update_environment=True,path/to/conf.json -H host -u username

+# Generation of the Troia-Java-Client API docs

+The following command generates and serves javadocs:

+    fab generate_apidocs:confpath=path/to/conf.json -H host -u username

+# Deployment of the Troia-Server

+One can deploy Troia-Server .war file in the tomcat servlet container using the following command:

-    fab deploy:update_environment=True -H host -u username
+    fab deploy_troia_server:confpath=path/to/conf.json -H host -u username

+# Reloading the Troia-Server configuration

-If the server configuration has been changed, one can reload it with ``update_server`` command:
+If the Troia-Server configuration has been changed, one can reload it with the following command:

-    fab update_server -H host -u username

-The following command compiles and exposes the ``GetAnotherLabel.war`` file on the website:

-    fab update_troia_server -H host -u username
+    fab update_troia_server:confpath=path/to/conf.json -H host -u username

-Another command exists for generating the Troia Java Client API docs:
+# Reloading the web server configuration

+The Nginx configuration can be updated with:

-    fab update_troia_client -H host -u username
+    fab update_server:confpath=path/to/conf.json -H host -u username